Thank You to Our Local Sponsors

 What to do with Leftover Hurricane Supplies

 We all hope that we don’t actually need to use our hurricane supplies!
-Hurricane season lasts through November 30, so keep your supplies handy until then.
+Hurricane season lasts through November 30, so keep your emergency kit and supplies handy until then.
 Do not return things you bought to prep for the hurricane (such as unopened water or food) to the store.
 They will most likely be thrown out based on the store’s return policies, and can be put to good use in our community.

 PLEASE DONATE your unwanted non-perishable items to a local food pantry or somewhere that can use them at the end of hurricane season.